 The sample popup is one of Poptin’s customizable and responsive templates.
 You can use it for your design and customize it with your products.
 Next, follow the steps: How to add an item to your Shopify store’s cart via Poptin.

 3. Surprise first-time visitors with discount coupons

-There’s a golden rule in the world of marketing that you shouldn’t mess up with first-time visitors.
+There’s a golden rule in marketing that you shouldn’t mess up with first-time visitors.
 Every new traffic is an open doorway to generating more sales and reaching more potential customers within their circle of influence.
 If you give them an unsatisfactory browsing experience, you won’t see them in forever.

 Of course, discount coupons are the most popular ones.
 So pop them enticing offers like coupon pop ups for their first purchase, free shipping, or some value-packed freebies.

 Be clear on your CTA that it’s only applicable for their first visit; they would lose it if they don’t purchase anything.
 This way, you’d have more chances of driving more sales conversions.

 Create your eCommerce pop up and add your coupon code that visitors can just easily copy.
 Then, head on to the Poptin Display Rules page.
 Go to Display Frequency and choose New.
 This way, your popup will show to new visitors only that haven’t converted yet in the past.

 4. Recommend high-value products or services along with a special offer

 I know most potential users would choose a much less expensive item if you have tiered pricing.
 Show them a special offer so they’d be more likely to avail of a higher value product.
 Though your content and CTA significantly affect your popup’s effectiveness, you can always get inspiration from the example below.

 On your Home or Sales page, display an exclusive offer for your in-demand products so you can drive more traffic and sales instead of letting potential visitors go to other websites to check for a better deal.